zacanger/jsdoctap/ROADMAP.md

 * Babel support
 * Globbing might be messed up?
 May need to handle manually
+* Formatting of multi-line examples in output is totally wrong
 * Fix blocks that use helper functions.
 Failing example:
     ```javascript
     const id = (a) => a